dotnet/android/Documentation/guides/BuildProcess.md

   The `$(AndroidManifest)` must contain the package name in the `/manifest/@package` attribute.

-- **AndroidManifestMerger** &ndash; Specifies the implementation for merging `AndroidManifest.xml` files.
-This is an enum-style property where `legacy` is the original C# implementation in Xamarin.Android, and `manifestmerger.jar` uses Google's Java implementation for Android.
+- **AndroidManifestMerger** &ndash; Specifies the implementation for merging *AndroidManifest.xml* files.
+This is an enum-style property where `legacy` selects the original C# implementation and `manifestmerger.jar` selects Google's Java implementation.

-  Going forward, we will be migrating to Google's implementation to match behavior with applications built with Android Studio.
+  The default value is currently `legacy`.
+This will change to `manifestmerger.jar` in a future release to align behavior with Android Studio.

   Google's merger enables support for `xmlns:tools="http://schemas.android.com/tools"` as described in the [Android documentation][manifest-merger].

   Introduced in Xamarin.Android 10.2